Hernan-Ibarra/elasticsearch-presentation/slides.md

 ---
 # What is OpenSearch

-- A fork of ElasticSearch
+- A fork of ElasticSearch.

 ---

-# How Does it work
+# Reverse-Indexing

 Hernan and I should work something out here.

 ---

-# Reverse-Indexing
+# The Structure of Elasticsearch

+In Elasticsearch data is organised in the following structure:

+- First we have indices which are analogous to tables in a relational database

+- Each of these are comprised of shards which are parts of an index (more on the next slide)

+- Then we have documents which are individual pieces of JSON.

 ---

-# Shards
+# Shards & Nodes

+- So how does this help us?

+- We can then split the index index shards and put them on other Elasticsearch instances on other machines

 ---

-# Nodes

----

-# documents
+# Structure